WallarooLabs/wally/book/go/api/api.md

 Similar to `To`, but the computation can return more than one message.

-##### `ToStatePartition(stateComputation wallarooapi.StateComputation, stateBuilder wallarooapi.StateBuilder, stateName string, partitionFunction wa.PartitionFunction, partitions []uint64) *pipelineBuilder`
+##### `ToStatePartition(stateComputation wallarooapi.StateComputation, stateBuilder wallarooapi.StateBuilder, stateName string, partitionFunction wa.PartitionFunction, partitions []byte) *pipelineBuilder`

 Add a partitioned state computation that only returns one message to the pipeline.